Rubiksman78/MonikA.I/README.md

 ## :fire: Features

-- Allow Monika to finally see you through the webcam and react to your emotions (not supported on user version yet)
+- Allow Monika to finally see you through the webcam and react to your emotions
 - Speak without scripted text with Monika using the latest chatbots from Character AI or Pygmalion AI
 - Hear Monika speak with a Text to Speech module using extracts of voiced dialogues
+- Talk with your own voice with Monika thanks to Speech recognition
+- Let Monika control actions in the game directly from your chat with her

-## :star2: Pygmalion chatbots available !
+## :star2: Pygmalion chatbots

 Be sure to follow the instructions [here](../../wiki/Install-Pygmalion-locally) to use it.